pjotrp/bioinformatics/doc/design/workflow.md

     blastp_to_xml

-Or better (to avoid name space pollution and to make routines pluggable) a specialization within the BlastP module
+Or better (to avoid name space pollution and to make routines pluggable) a specialisation within the BlastP module

     BlastP::to_xml